 3: Trial Run

-The next day on a far hill, the shop on the horizon, Jakub sat on the ground turning knobs on a small box and twisting the receiver mounted on its top.
+The next day on a far hill, the shop on the horizon, Jakkub sat on the ground turning knobs on a small box and twisting a dish mounted on its top.
 He grabbed the attached microphone and flipped a switch marked “transmit”.

-“Hello, are you there?”
+He spoke into the microphone, “Anneh, can you hear me?”
 He paused and listened to the static coming from the small speaker on the front of the box.
-He turned a few more knobs and adjusted the receiver angle again.
-“Anneh, can you hear me?”
+After adjusting a few more knobs, he heard her voice through the speaker, “Jakkub, what have you done!?”

 He laughed, “I’ve tamed the sub-aether!
 Haha!”
 He danced around the radio.